Southwestern Public Health moves from red to orange zone

 Article content

-Oxford and Elgin counties will be moving into the Orange Zone of Ontario’s COVID-19 Response Framework on Monday, March 1st.
+Oxford and Elgin counties moved into the Orange Zone of Ontario’s COVID-19 Response Framework on March 1.

-“Following a very difficult December and January with high case loads and many associated deaths, cases have decreased in all settings,” said Dr. Joyce Lock, Medical Officer of Health for the region in a media release.
+“Following a very difficult December and January with high case loads and many associated deaths, cases have decreased in all settings,” said medical officer of health Dr. Joyce Lock.

 Southwestern Public Health moves from red to orange zone Back to video